2013 Philippine Super Liga season

 The 2013 Philippine Super Liga season was the inaugural season of the Philippine Super Liga (PSL).
-The first conference of the season was the Invitational conference, which only featured a women's division.
-A men's division was added for the succeeding tournament, the Grand Prix Conference.
+The first conference of the season was the Invitational Conference, which only featured a women's division.
+A men's division was added for the succeeding tournament, the Grand Prix.

 Invitational Conference

 The Invitational Conference was held from July 7 to 28, 2013.
 It was the maiden tournament of the Philippine Super Liga.